ubeninja77/hotel/README.md

 #### User Stories

+- As a user of the hotel system...
-- As an administrator, I can view a list of rooms that are not reserved for a given date range
+  - I can view a list of rooms that are not reserved for a given date range, so that I can see all available rooms for that day
-- As an administrator, I can reserve an available room for a given date range
+  - I can reserve an available room for a given date range
+  - I can see an exception raised if I try to reserve a room that is unavailable for a given day, so that I cannot make two reservations for the same room that overlap by date

-#### Constraints
+#### Details

 - A reservation is allowed start on the same day that another reservation for the same room ends

-#### Error Handling

-- Your code should raise an exception when asked to reserve a room that is not available

 ### Wave Three: Blocks of Rooms